simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 dak bungalow one constantly hears the pleasant bells of passing caravans and the songs of the Ladaki women and men carrying grass from the fields.
 At times this continuous flow of men and beasts will suddenly be interrupted by the trampling of a drove of horses driven by mounted herdsmen.

 In some corners of the bazaars, or in the vicinity of Lamaist temples, one meets red-clad lamas who have traveled hundreds of miles from inner Tibet, selling holy relics and talismans.
-Curiously enough I have seen Buddhist talismans or srung-wa on Turki caravan men from Karghalik who seemed to be quite convinced of their potency.
+Curiously enough I have seen Buddhist talismans or *srung-wa* on Turki caravan men from Karghalik who seemed to be quite convinced of their potency.
 The black and blue turbaned Baltis are very prominent in the streets of Leh and usually find employment as coolies or caravan men, carrying heavy loads.
 Occasionally one meets the quaint figures of the Mons, preservers of the ancient Ladaki lore and probably an ethnic remnant of a primitive population, which has been submerged by subsequent waves of foreign migrations.

 During our stay in Leh, we made the acquaintance of the son of the Ladaki *aqsaqal* of Lhasa, a young fellow of considerable acumen, who was on a summer visit to Leh.
 The goods that he brought consisted of brick tea, Tibetan cloth *puru*, lama boots manufactured at Dre-pung, and other objects of the Lamaist cult.
-He even had several Tibetan xylographs for sale, prominent among which was the life story or namthar of Je-tsün Milarepa, Tibet's great ascetic and poet of the eleventh century A.D.
+He even had several Tibetan xylographs for sale, prominent among which was the life story or *nam-thar* of Je-tsün Milarepa, Tibet's great ascetic and poet of the eleventh century A.D.

 Wandering through the streets of Leh, one feels the beating pulse of the great Asia that lies hidden behind the veil of a superficial modernization.

 The native Ladaki population is chiefly agricultural, and numerous farmsteads and villages lie along the Indus Valley and the vast sandy plain on which Leh is situated.
 In this mountainous country agriculture is possible only in the river valleys and is seldom carried on above an altitude of 12,000 feet.
 The scarcity of arable land, mostly represented by fluvial fans and river terraces, has limited the agricultural population to a few river valleys.

 Leh, which is sometimes spelled sLel or sLes, became the permanent residence of the kings of Ladak from the time of the reign of King 'Bum-lde (fifteenth century A.D.).
-The antiquities of Leh consist of payees, *stupas*, and temples, stone carved images, and ancient graves.
+The antiquities of Leh consist of palaces, *stupas*, and temples, stone carved images, and ancient graves.

 When one approaches the town of Leh, one perceives from afar the

 **24 TRAILS TO INMOST ASIA**

-towering white mass of its great palace, erected about 1620 A.D. by King Seng'ge mam-rgyal, one of the greatest builders of Ladak; he was assisted in his work by the Lama sTag-tshang ras-chen, whom he invited to his court.
+towering white mass of its great palace, erected about 1620 A.D. by King Seng-ge rnam-rgyal, one of the greatest builders of Ladak; he was assisted in his work by the Lama sTag-tshang ras-chen, whom he invited to his court.
 (17) The palace dominates the city, and the houses that cluster round it seem like stone steps leading toward an imposing edifice or altar.
 The Leh Palace is said to have been built on the model of the great Potala Palace of Lhasa, and indeed there is a slight resemblance, between these two monuments of the Tibetan past.
 We had the good fortune of passing several days at the Palace of Leh through the courtesy of the present Raja of Ladak.

 A broad road, on either side of which rise low walls of unhewn stones, leads to the famous Lion Gate of the King's Palace.
 Painted wooden columns support the roof of the entrance.
 A large stone stairway leads to the upper rooms of the Palace.
 It is in a very dilapidated condition and some of the stones forming the steps have rolled down.
 One has to advance carefully, testing the firmness of the stones.
 Our servants called it "Sasseri," comparing the stairway to the difficult mountain trail leading toward the Sasser Pass on the Karakorum route.
 To the right and left of the stairway gape dark holes in the walls --- former doors leading to the storerooms or servant quarters.
 After one has climbed to the upper floor, a flash of bright light suddenly pierces the darkness of the corridor --- it is a side window without a wooden frame or glass, just a square hole in the wall; climbing the stairway in complete darkness at night one has to be very careful not to fall out of this window.
 A little farther on, one enters a vast hall with an earthen floor.
 Round the walls stretches a kind of portico supported by wooden columns, painted in bright colors and carved.
 The walls are adorned with numerous images of the green Tara.
 From here a few stone steps lead to the next floor, where the living quarters are situated.
 These are typical Tibetan rooms with wooden frames in the large square windows and carved columns that support the ceiling.
 The doors are massive, with huge iron keys and iron plaques that serve as ornaments.
 From one of the rooms a passage leads to the roof of the Palace, from which opens a unique view of the city lying at the foot of the Palace, the snowy peaks of the mountain range on the southern side of the Indus Valley, and the wind-swept ridge of the Khardong La over which hover light clouds, the messengers of approaching storm.